About Sheriff James Stuart

 He is also a member of the following committees:

-Sheriff Stuart also serves as a Board member for the Equal Justice Committee, Hope 4 Youth, Play to Your Strengths and The Front Line Foundation.
+Sheriff Stuart also serves as a Board member for the Equal Justice Committee, Play to Your Strengths, and The Front Line Foundation.

 Other organizations that Sheriff Stuart participates in are:

-• Chairman of the Minnesota HIDTA (High Intensity Drug Trafficking Area) Committee;
+• An Executive Committee member of Minnesota HIDTA (High Intensity Drug Trafficking Area) Committee

 James is a Marine, and a graduate of St. Mary's University and the 102nd session of the National Sheriff's Institute and studied Public Safety Leadership at the University of MN, Humphrey Institute of Public Affairs.
 He is committed to the development of our youth, community partnerships and service that exceeds expectations.
 He was nominated for "National Sheriff of the Year" and was awarded the Medal of Merit by the National Sheriff's Association in 2015, 2016 and 2019 for his contributions to the community and to the field of criminal justice.

 It is his belief that by working together, we can make a difference.